AdobeDocs/adobeio-events/support/faq.md

 #### How can I re-enabled my webhook (disabled after a downtime)?
 How can I retrieve the events I missed?

-To restart the flow of requests, once you have fixed the problem preventing your webhook from responding, you must log into Adobe I/O Developer Console, edit your events registration, it will re-trigger a webhook challenge request,and eventually a webhook re-activation.
+To restart the flow of requests, once you have fixed the problem preventing your webhook from responding, you must log into the `Adobe Developer Console`, edit your events registration, it will re-trigger a webhook challenge request,and eventually a webhook re-activation.

 While your webhook is marked Disabled, Adobe will continue to log events a Journal,